Great Websites for Dog Lovers: Reviews and Ratings

-There is an ASPCA hotline that can be called at any time if someone suspects that their pet has been poisoned, but there is a credit card fee for this service.
+ASPCA has a hotline that can be called at any time—365 days a year and 24 hours a day— if someone suspects that their pet has been poisoned.
+According to the website, there "may be" a credit card fee for the consultation service, however.
 If you're a pet owner, you should find out where the nearest emergency pet clinic is in your community and make sure that you know how to get there.
 It may be necessary to get your pet to a vet quickly instead of getting advice over a telephone.

 How to Clean a Dog's Ears, from an ASPCA Vet